 effectiveness of IPCC.

-More peaceful rallies will be ongoing held to openly condemn police excessive use of force as part of the ongoing anti-extradition bill protests.
-The Hong Kong people re-state their six major demands:
+More peaceful rallies and protests will be ongoing held to openly condemn police excessive use of force as part of the ongoing anti-extradition bill protests.
+The Hong Kong people re-state their 5 major demands:

 (1) Independent inquiry on police brutality